These vegan rice crispy treats are a simple no bake dessert made with 3 ingredients. No dairy and no refined sugar, they take 5 minutes to make.

 Traditional crispy treats use marshmallows and butter, but not these!
-Don’t fret though- they taste every bit as delicious as you’d expect.
+Don’t fret, though- they taste every bit as delicious as you’d expect.

-By the way, the texture is incredible: Crispy, soft, dense, and perfectly delicious.
+- Best texture.
+Crispy, soft, dense, and perfectly delicious.

 You’ll notice and short and simple list of ingredients to make these bars.
 They are easy to find and if you’ve made any of my vegan desserts before, you probably have everything in your pantry.
 Here is what you’ll need:

 - Crispy rice cereal.
-Any crispy rice based cereal works, including rice crispies and brown rice crispies.
+Any crispy rice-based cereal works, including rice crispies and brown rice crispies.

 - Maple syrup.
 Adds sweetness and help bind the mixture.